-Certain subsidiaries of the Company are organized as corporations which are subject to federal, state and local income taxes.
+Certain subsidiaries of the Company are organized as corporations which are subject to state and local income taxes.

-The Company is a single-member limited liability company that is treated as a disregarded entity for U.S. federal income tax purpose.
+MSSB is a single-member limited liability company that is treated as a disregarded entity for U.S. federal income tax purpose.
 The taxable income of the Company will be reported by its Parent which is treated as a partnership for U.S. federal and most state income tax purposes.
-The Ultimate Parent and Citi will include their distributive share of taxable income from the Parent in their respective federal, state and local income tax returns.
+The Ultimate Parent will include the taxable income from the Parent in their respective federal, state and local income tax returns.